the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `state variables` - variables stored permanently on the blockchain

+`storageroot` - a hash of the root node of a Merkle Patricia tree which encodes the hash of the storage contents of this account, and is empty by default.

 `struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract

 `timelock` - locks functionality on an application until a certain amount of time has passed; [video](https://www.youtube.com/watch?v=P1f2a5Ckjpg)